 Make It Visual

 An eye-catching vibrant homepage packs a punch.
 Graphics, videos, and images can convey more information than words alone.
 So, use them to bring vibrancy and maximum impact to the homepage.

 Tempting though it is to pack in as much as possible, the minimalist approach works best.
 More content can be overwhelming and confusing for users.
 Instead, use descriptive section headings, navigation links, and accordions to invite the user to dig deeper.
 And select a neutral color palette that’s easy on the eye.
 However, add a pop of bright color here and there for interest and variety.

 Breaking up content in a modular page grid separated by white space supports the uncluttered approach you want to achieve.
 Keeping it simple will reap dividends in user engagement by delivering a first-rate UX.

 Internal Website: The MyHub Solution

-We will take you through our super easy intranet – with free templates – in a free demo.
-We also offer a 14-day no-obligation trial so you can really test out our intranet solution before you sign on the dotted line.
-Get in touch today.
+We will take you through our super easy intranet in a free demo.
+We also offer a 14-day no-obligation trial so that you can test out our software before signing on the dotted line.

 And if time and resources are an issue, MyHub’s design service could be the solution you need.
 Our expert team works with you to develop a customized, fully functioning intranet in 40 days or less.
 Guaranteed.